Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry: Numerical examples

-In parameter estimation applications, to further evaluate the model's robustness, we randomly selected a sample of testing set with $\btheta^{*}=(0.64,4.97)$ and added white Gaussian noise at varying intensity levels to simulate observed measurements for MCMC sampling.
-The specific results of the posterior distribution's mean and standard deviation are presented in the Table.\ref{tab:flooding_p2_mcmc}.
+In the parameter estimation applications, to further evaluate the model's robustness, we randomly selected a test sample with $\btheta^{*}=(0.64,4.97)$ and added white Gaussian noise at varying intensity levels to simulate observed measurements.
+The MH sampling in this section follows the process introduced in Section~\ref{sec:p_estima}.
+During sampling, the number of iterations is set to 10,000, with the first 1,000 samples discarded as burn-in.
+The posterior mean and standard deviation are presented in Table~\ref{tab:flooding_p2_mcmc}.
 The posterior samples based on the LC-prior GP surrogate demonstrate more accurate mean estimates compared to those from the standard GP surrogate under both noise conditions.